Expanding the Use of Collaborative Data Science at UM Grant Program

 The application process includes two steps:

 Step 1: The disciplinary researcher provides a one-page letter of intent to IDSC outlining the discipline specific research and where data science fits in.
 Based on the letter of intent, the IDSC review team will identify an IDSC data scientist for collaboration, if the research team has not already identified an IDSC partner.
-Apply Now!
+Applications now closed.

 Eligibility